Hematology-Oncology Clinical Trials

 This research study is investigating a drug (that is called IMCgp100) in patients with advanced uveal melanoma.
 Uveal melanoma is generally treated with either chemotherapy or drugs that work by activating the immune system, known as immunotherapies.
 In this research study, IMCgp100 will be compared to three representative standard treatments: dacarbazine (a chemotherapy drug), ipilimumab (an immunotherapy drug targeting a protein called CTLA-4), or pembrolizumab (an immunotherapy drug targeting a protein called PD-1).
 This research study is being done to assess the efficacy and safety of the IMCgp100 in patients with uveal melanoma in comparison to these standard treatments.

-The purpose of this study is to find out how Avelumab works in subjects who have Merkel Cell Carcino…
+The first purpose of this study is to te…